-Group prospective financial statements are prepared for annual reports, but Council has not presented these for the Long-Term Plan 2021- 2031 because it believes the parent prospective financial statements are more relevant to users.

-The main purpose of the prospective financial statements is to provide information about the core services that Council intends to provide to ratepayers, the expected cost of those services and thus the amount of rates that Council requires to fund the intended levels of service.
+Group prospective financial statements are prepared for annual reports, but Council has not presented these for the long term plan 2015-25 because it believes the parent prospective financial statements are more relevant to users.
+The main purpose of the prospective financial statements is to provide information about the core services that Council intends to provide to ratepayers, the expected cost of those services and thus the amount of rates that Council requires in order to fund the intended levels of service.

-The CCO's contribution is included to the extent that distributions received by Council from the subsidiaries are used to partially fund Council activities, thereby reducing the rates requirement.
+The CCOs' contribution is included to the extent that distributions received by Council from the subsidiaries are used to partially fund Council activities, thereby reducing the rates requirement.

-While Council undertakes a governance role, in agreeing a statement of intent with Westland Holdings Ltd, it does not exercise control over the day to day operations of the subsidiaries
+While Council undertakes a governance role, in agreeing a statement of intent with Westland Holdings Ltd, it does not exercise control over the day to day operations of the subsidiaries.